How to Get a Real Estate Broker License in Texas

 Last updated: March 1, 2026

 Texas is one of the largest and most active real estate markets in the country, making it an excellent place to start a career as a real estate broker.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your real estate broker license in Texas is a structured process overseen by the Texas Real Estate Commission (TREC).
+Licensing in Texas is overseen by the Texas Real Estate Commission (TREC).
+The process requires 900 hours of pre-license education and costs between $1,000 and $2,000 in total.
+You'll need to pass the Texas Real Estate Broker Exam (administered by Pearson VUE) with a score of at least 70% on each section.

 At 900 hours, Texas has one of the higher pre-license education requirements in the country.
+This is about 669% above the national average of 117 hours.
 Budget between $1,000 and $2,000 for the total licensing process, including education, application, and exam fees.
 Most aspiring real estate brokers complete the entire process in 4-7 months, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |